noseandnose/ezrasnashim/TEFILLA_CONDITIONAL_CONTENT.md

 # Tefilla Conditional Content System

 This system allows you to create dynamic Tefilla content in Supabase that displays different text based on:
-- User location (Israel vs Outside Israel)
+- User location (Outside Israel only)
-- Hebrew calendar events (Rosh Chodesh, Fast Days, etc.)
+- Hebrew calendar events (Rosh Chodesh and Fast Days)

-- Time-based conditions (Weekday, Shabbat, Yom Tov)
+**Important**: Default content always shows unless specifically tagged with conditional markers.

 ## Code Words for Supabase Content